-Libraries play a crucial role in our democracy.
-Our job is to collect material and provide programming that reflects our communities but also represents diverse viewpoints.
-Intellectual freedom is the cornerstone of a democracy and it is essential that multiple views be represented.
+Intellectual freedom is the cornerstone of our democracy and libraries play a crucial role.
+Our job is to collect material and provide programming that not only reflects our communities but represents diverse viewpoints.

 We are proud to be a signatory to the Urban Libraries Council Declaration of Democracy.

 As a result of the rising number of book challenges and bans nationwide, the Ferguson Library’s Board of Trustees voted to designate the Ferguson Library a book sanctuary.

 A book sanctuary provides opportunities to expand access to banned and challenged books as well as provides support and protection for the freedom to read.
 The book sanctuary designation affirms the Ferguson Library’s commitment to collecting and protecting endangered books, making them accessible to the public, hosting book talks, events, and conversations about diverse characters and stories, and educating others on the history of book banning and burning.